 Just because you're on a cruise doesn't mean you have to play "tourist."
 Sure, you can take the well-worn route and join a hundred shipmates on a sightseeing excursion or spend the day in over-trodden resorts or shopping areas aimed at foreigners.
 But, perhaps you'd prefer to schmooze with a local artist, sample regional cuisine or go behind the scenes at a famous cultural institution.

 Fortunately, cruise lines recognize that some passengers are looking for a different kind of shore excursion.
-Hence the birth of boutique excursions -- small-scale tours aimed at giving participants a unique, intimate experience.
+Hence, the birth of boutique excursions -- small-scale, premium tours aimed at giving participants a unique, intimate experience.

 Many are targeted at repeat visitors who have already seen the Colosseum, visited Tivoli Gardens and trekked to the ruins of Chichen Itza and Tulum and want to see a different side of a port city or its surroundings.
-Others take visitors to a port's most popular attractions (think the ruins of Ephesus or the ballet in St. Petersburg) but in an exclusive way, such as with an after-hours visit sans crowds or a special meal in a usually off-limits area.
-Some go as far as multiday, overland adventures to take cruise travelers to inland wonders like India's Taj Mahal or Australia's Ayers Rock, which aren't accessible during the usual one-day port call.
+Others take visitors to a port's most popular attractions (think the ruins of Ephesus or the ballet in St. Petersburg) but in an exclusive way, such as an after-hours visit without crowds or a special meal in a typically off-limits area.
+Some go as far as multiday, overland adventures to take cruise travelers to inland wonders like India's Taj Mahal or Cambodia's Angkor Wat, which aren't accessible during the usual one-day port call.

-If you want something a little different to highlight your time in port, here are our favorite lines offering innovative shore tours.
+If you want something a little different to highlight your time in port, here are the nine best cruise lines for boutique excursions.

-FYI: The most out-there tours are not cheap.
-The cosmonaut training overnight tour costs $34,999 and the MiG fighter tour $39,300.
+FYI: The most "out-there" tours are not cheap.
+The overland Bwindi forest gorilla tracking experience costs $11,676 and the MiG fighter tour will set you back $46,999.